ConsolidatedSky/NEFARAM/README.md

 [Devious followers](https://www.loverslab.com/files/file/11732-devious-followers-continued-se/) : You thought people would help you for free?
 They want a cut, and if you can't pay, they will find other ways to make you...
 CUSTOM CHANGES: custom armors considered 'pretty' for the deal: TAWOBA,TEWOBA,Ninirim Lingerie

+[Submissive Lola]() : Same a Devious followers, but more consentual and deep.

 [Milk Mod Economy](https://www.loverslab.com/files/file/6103-milk-mod-economy-se/) : You can make milk and sell it.
 CUSTOM CHANGES: removed the scripted 'economy' part of the mod, when you made your milk just can just sell it to merchants, the values are tweaked.

-[Yamete Kudasai](https://www.patreon.com/posts/yamete-kudasai-0-67182401) : The defeat mod. still in beta rn but seems solid.
-Theres other alternatives included in the modlist as optional but remember, once you start with a defeat mod, you need to keep it the whole game.

-[Corruption](https://www.loverslab.com/files/file/15787-corruption/) : When you are hit hard by enemies, or when you get raped, your character can get traumatized.
-To lower that trauma you need to do addictive actions such as drink alcohol, skooma, various types of sex to lower that trauma.
-Thus your character can get addicted to those actions in return, and even sometimes giving buffs !
-However if your character is too far gone they will suffer debuffs when not doing those actions, sometimes very harsh ones.
-You can lower your corruption by praying.

-*(BETA comment: need feedback for the balance of that also)*

 [Sexlab Survival](https://www.loverslab.com/files/file/5914-sexlab-survival/)(modpage is outdated, version in the modlist 0.685) : LOTS of stuff here, also lots of stuff disabled by default in the modlist.
 But basically : Do something wrong in cities and suffer the consequences. and there are a lot more consequences than just a fine or jail...
 Also includes bikini system : you will progressively get buffs if you wear some but you will suffer debuffs if you wear regular armors again.
 You can enable some options back but it can get very intrusive (and also buggy).
 CUSTOM CHANGE : Armors considered Bikini : TAWOBA,TEWOBA, some others

 [Sexual Fame Comments](https://www.loverslab.com/files/file/14089-slsf-fame-comments-se/) : NPCs will gossip and react on what you do around them.

 [Radiant Prostitution](https://www.loverslab.com/files/file/17325-radiant-prostitution-gigolo-se/) : Talk to innkeepers, they have several new jobs for you... included patch to make follower be able to give jobs too.
 CUSTOM CHANGES: 'Working clothes': Ninirim Lingerie, Some of Ghaan craftable

+(PEGI 18) [Corruption](https://www.loverslab.com/files/file/15787-corruption/) : When you are hit hard by enemies, or when you get raped, your character can get traumatized.
+To lower that trauma you need to do addictive actions such as drink alcohol, skooma, various types of sex to lower that trauma.
+Thus your character can get addicted to those actions in return, and even sometimes giving buffs !
+However if your character is too far gone they will suffer debuffs when not doing those actions, sometimes very harsh ones.
+You can lower your corruption by praying.

+*(BETA comment: need feedback for the balance of that also)*

 (PEGI 18) [Public Whore](https://www.loverslab.com/files/file/17026-public-whore/) : same as above, but more hardcore.